-The emergency department can be a stressful place for children and their parents.
-But the new Stanford Medicine Pediatric Emergency Department, at 900 Quarry Road, is a bright, light-filled space abounding with images of nature and interactive installations designed to calm both patients and parents and to reflect the design of Stanford Medicine Children’s Health.
+The emergency room can be a stressful place for children and their parents.
+But the new Marc and Laura Andreessen Pediatric Emergency Department, at 900 Quarry Road, is a bright, light-filled space abounding with images of nature and interactive installations designed to calm both patients and parents and to reflect the design of Stanford Medicine Children’s Health.

 The child-focused space is fully staffed with board-certified pediatric emergency physicians and pediatric emergency trained nurses and technicians.
 They provide the highest level of care for ailments ranging from ear infections, to complications of chronic or congenital diseases, to sports or school mishaps, to major trauma.
 Child life specialists, who distract and educate children during exams and procedures, have received graduate-level training.
 The airy space provides clear sight lines to a child’s care team during the visit.

-“This dedicated pediatric emergency department allows us to bring the full range of knowledge and expertise of Stanford Health Care into a space that’s intentionally designed for pediatric care,” said David Entwistle, president and CEO of Stanford Health Care.
-“Children and their families have unique, distinct needs for emergency care that differ from those of adults.
+“This dedicated pediatric emergency department, made possible by a significant, new gift from Laura Arrillaga-Andreessen and Marc Andreessen, allows us to bring the full range of knowledge and expertise of Stanford Health Care into a space that’s intentionally designed for pediatric care,” said David Entwistle, president and CEO of Stanford Health Care.
+“Children and their families have distinct needs for emergency care that differ from those of adults.
 We’ve been fortunate to have a unique opportunity to design this space specifically for children, whether from neighboring communities or from across the country, who need urgent access to both routine and specialized care.”

 Designed with children in mind

-The new department includes two triage rooms and 15 patient care rooms — three of which will be used for critical resuscitation and trauma needs — as well as child-friendly waiting areas and a consult room.
+The new department came to fruition through the generosity of Laura Arrillaga-Andreessen (BA ’92, MBA ’97, MA ’98, MA ’99) and Marc Andreessen.
+It includes two triage rooms and 15 patient care rooms — three of which are used for critical resuscitation and trauma needs — as well as child-friendly waiting areas and a consult room.
 Rooms are designed to provide a safe, therapeutic space for patients with a wide variety of needs.

-Since the opening of the new Stanford Hospital in November 2019, the pediatric emergency department has been housed in a repurposed adult emergency department while the surrounding space was renovated.
+Following the opening of the new Stanford Hospital in November 2019, the pediatric emergency department was housed in a repurposed adult emergency department while the surrounding space was renovated.

 The new department was designed to make children and their families as comfortable as possible, with child-sized furniture, images of friendly animals to encourage imaginative play and a mountains-to-ocean river theme that delineates the flow of traffic as a patient moves through the department.
 Exam rooms accommodate parents or adult caregivers at the bedside, and translation services for 200 languages are available at any time of day or night for non-native English speakers.
 Tablets and in-room televisions provide a welcome distraction during distressing or uncomfortable procedures and can serve as instructive tools to help a child understand the procedures he or she will be undergoing, such as an MRI scan.